 If I understand correctly, the term lugaw refers to plain rice porridge.
 When it’s served with different types of beef and pork offal like tripe, intestines, and tongue, it becomes known as “goto”.
 When served with chicken, it’s referred to as “arroz caldo”.
 But they’re all pretty much the same thing – rice porridge.

 Whether it be lugaw, goto, or arroz caldo, I like the dish best when paired with tokwa’t baboy.
 Tokwa’t baboy is a side dish of boiled pork and deep-fried tofu served with vinegar, soy sauce, shallots, and chili.
 Nothing beats this pairing on a rainy day.
 Yum!

 Our mais or boiled corn on the cob.
-It isn’t the most interesting or exciting dish on this list but it does have its fans.
+It isn’t the most interesting or exciting of Filipino street foods but it does have its fans.

 12. Pork BBQ

 Pork bbq is one of the most iconic Filipino dishes on this list.
 Although it’s sold often enough on sidewalk grilleries to merit the label, it’s more than just Filipino street food.

 Pork bbq is a Filipino food favorite that’s often found at parties, picnics, and company gatherings.
 At catered events, you can usually find one chafing dish filled with sticks of pork barbecue.